skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## The Gibbet

-In my original plans, the road into Fol Thron was lined with gibbets like the one you see on the right.
+In my original plans, the road into Fol Thron was lined with gibbets.
 The men in the gibbets were Lormanite officers.
 They were once strong, cruel leaders who had been captured in the war and were now withering in their cages.
 These really were bad guys, although there was no way for the players to tell at this point.
 They were dressed in rags and many were dead.
 As the players approached the city for the first time, I had planned to have one of the men beg to be released.
 Right over his cage was a warning not to take pity on these men, without further detail.
 The guy in the cage wasn't about to explain the slaughter and torture he'd brought to the war, or the zeal with which he pursued it.
 He was going to play the victim.

 The players would be faced with this pitiful guy, who was asking for help.

-If they freed him, the queen would know.
-If they were stupid and obvious about it (like if they tried to take gibbet-boy into town with them without cleaning him up and giving him clothes first) then the guards would catch them and question them, and they would have wound up in front of the queen that much sooner.
-If they got away with it, the queen would still know, and when they met with her she would bring it up.
+If they freed him, the Queen would know.
+If they were stupid and obvious about it (like if they tried to take gibbet-boy into town with them without cleaning him up and giving him clothes first) then the guards would catch them and question them, and they would have wound up in front of the Queen that much sooner.
+If they got away with it, the Queen would still know, and when they met with her she would bring it up.
 In any case she would simply point out what an awful guy he was, and list some of his more horrid crimes.
 Crimes bad enough that the players would probably really regret freeing him.

 It was a good chance to demonstrate that the "good guys" in this war were only just a little better than the bad guys.
-The queen would have waived their punishment in any case, in exchange for them hearing her out on the quest to kill Noreeno.
+The Queen would have waived their punishment in any case, in exchange for them hearing her out on the quest to kill Noreeno.
 So, the quest was harmless either way.
 I would have given an XP bonus if they had wrung the truth out of